Scalingo/documentation/_posts/databases/2015-10-01-dump-restore-mysql.md

 You can dump and restore your database from your local workstation using [Scalingo CLI]({% post_url cli/2015-09-18-command-line-tool %}) to [create a tunnel]({% post_url /databases/2014-11-24-tunnel %}) to your database:

-A mysql URL is usually formatted like: <br>
+A MySQL URL is usually formatted like: <br>
 `mysql://<username>:<password>@<host>:<port>/<db>`

 To get the URL of your database, go to the 'Environment' part of your dashboard or